puppetlabs/cs-summit-hands-on/07_add_master_pipeline.md

 Next let's make sure it works when we push something to the master branch.

-1. Switch to your SSH connection on the CD4PE node
+1. Switch to your SSH connection to your summitXcd4peY.classroom.puppet.com node
 1. Change directories into your control repository (we cloned it for you)
     * `cd control-repo`
+1. Make extra sure you're up to date with what's in GitLab
+    * `git pull origin master`
 1. Make a fake, empty commit
     * `git commit -m 'Empty commit for master pipeline' --allow-empty`
 1. Push it up, triggering the webhook, and kicking off the pipeline